thegeeklab/git-sv/README.md

 Special thanks to all [contributors](https://github.com/thegeeklab/git-sv/graphs/contributors).
 If you would like to contribute, please see the [instructions](https://github.com/thegeeklab/git-sv/blob/main/CONTRIBUTING.md).

+This project is a fork of [sv4git](https://github.com/bvieira/sv4git) from Beatriz Vieira.
+Thanks for your work.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](https://github.com/thegeeklab/git-sv/blob/main/LICENSE) file for details.